On the Complexity of Quantum Field Theory: Tameness and geometric complexity

 Note that the complexity filtration $\{\Omega_{\cF,\cD}\}$ is a choice of additional data on top of an o-minimal structure.
 While this may initially appear to be a disadvantage of the framework, it is in fact a common feature of complexity.
 For instance, the notion of quantum computational complexity inspired by Nielsen's geometric approach \cite{nielsen2005geometricapproachquantumcircuit,Jefferson:2017sdb} relies on a choice of complexity measure on the space of unitary operators.\footnote{More precisely, this construction requires a choice of Finsler metric which serves as a cost function.} Additionally, let us note that there is a notion of equivalence between complexity filtrations which can be used to tell whether the resulting complexity is comparable \cite{binyamini2022sharply,beyondo-min}.

 \paragraph{Examples of sharply o-minimal structures.} Let us now list some examples, conjectural examples, and non-examples of sharply o-minimal structures. \begin{enumerate} \item[-] $\bbR_{\rm alg}$.
 This is the most natural example of a sharply o-minimal structure, since the notion of degree can be directly inferred from the underlying algebraicity, using the condition of equation \eqref{eq:algFD} satisfied by algebraic hypersurfaces.
 It was shown in \cite{binyamini2022sharply} that the complexity filtration generated by this condition satisfies the axioms of sharp o-minimality.
 Note that a polynomial $P(x_1,\ldots,x_n)$ then has complexity $(n+1,\deg P)$, since its graph is the zero set of the polynomial $Q(y,x_1,\ldots,x_n)=y-P(x_1,\ldots,x_n)$ which has $n+1$ variables. \item[-] $\bbR_{\rm an,exp}$.
 This structure is \textit{not} sharply o-minimal, as noted in \cite{beyondo-min}.
-The reason is that this o-minimal structure contains the class of restricted analytic functions, which are too general to admit any polynomial complexity bounds, as required by sharp o-minimality. \item[-] $\bbR_{\rm rPfaff}$.
+The reason is that this o-minimal structure contains the class of restricted analytic functions, which are too general to admit any polynomial complexity bounds, as required by sharp o-minimality.
+An example of a function definable in $\bbR_{\rm an,exp}$ which does not admit such bounds is the function

+defined on the disk of radius $1/2$, where the sequence $\omega_k$ is inductively defined by $\omega_k=2^{\omega_{k-1}}$ and $\omega_1=1$. \item[-] $\bbR_{\rm rPfaff}$.
 Using the strong finiteness theorems obeyed by sets constructed from Pfaffian functions, it has been shown that this o-minimal structure admits a complexity filtration satisfying the axioms listed above \cite{EffCell}.
 For the details of the construction we refer to the original work and \cite{beyondo-min}.
-Essentially, the complexity filtration is constructed by demanding that semi-Pfaffian sets satisfy
+The complexity filtration is such that semi-Pfaffian sets satisfy